Commercial vs. Fine Art

 The difference between commercial art and fine art was pretty clear up until the mid-20th century.
 Commercial art included television and print advertisement campaigns, as well as mass-produced images.
 Fine art consisted of one-of-a-kind unique objects such as paintings, sculptures and works on paper that were exhibited in galleries and museums.

 Then the art movement known as pop art subverted and merged those diverse aims in the 1960s.
 Pop artists such as Andy Warhol mass-produced images using the tools of a commercial artist.
 Warhol's silkscreened Brillo Boxes is a memorable example of how commercial art merged with fine art.

 Andy Warhol and the Art of Brillo Boxes

 Philosopher Arthur Danto explained why Andy Warhol's Brillo Boxes is art while the supermarket's Brillo boxes are not.
 Although the two boxes look identical, Danto wrote, ''Given two things that resemble one another to any chosen degree, but one of them a work of art and the other an ordinary object, what accounts for this difference in status?''

 Danto realized that art such as Warhol's Brillo Boxes was much more than just an object to be visually perceived.
-It needed a system to define it as art. ''It is the role of artistic theories, these days as always, to make the art world, and art, possible," he wrote in his famous essay, "The Artworld."
-In other words, it is the art system of galleries, curators, art critics and artists which help define what is fine art and to differentiate it from commercial art.
+It needed a system to define it as art. ''It is the role of artistic theories, these days, as always, to make the art world, and art, possible," he wrote in his famous essay, "The Artworld."
+In other words, it is the art system of galleries, curators, art critics and artists that help define what is fine art and helps differentiate it from commercial art.